maniksharma98144/expense-tracker/README.md

 Deleting Expenses: Use the delete icon to remove an expense.
 A confirmation dialog will appear to confirm the action.
 Viewing Expenses: The expense list is displayed in a table format, with options for sorting and pagination.
 Viewing Expenses in Chart: The expense list is displayed in a chart format
+Summary: The expense summary is displayed by category